mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 # A tool to create a research PACS integration

 Integration of algorithms into the research information system allows projects to react to events like new data arriving.
-A pipeline can be triggered based on these events and code of the project can be run on the new data.
-Results are either tabulated data added to REDCap or new image data which can be added to the research PACS.
+A pipeline can be triggered based on these events and your code is run on the incoming data.
+Results are either tabulated data (added to REDCap) or new image data (added to the research PACS).

-Using the tools in this section you should be able to start developing and testing a processing pipeline in a simulated research PACS.
-As a final step build and upload the pipelines to the research PACS to enable it for your projects.
+Using the rpp tool explained in this section you should be able to start developing and testing a workflow in a simulated research PACS.
+As a final step build and upload the pipelines to the research PACS to enable it for your research projects.

 ## Setup and first steps

 Processing workflows are developed locally on your computer in a simulated research information system.
-The rpp tool is used to emulate the system so that we can trigger processing workflows, access local test data and generate tested workflows that can be moved around.
+The rpp tool is used to emulate that system.
+It can trigger processing workflows, access local test data and generate tested workflows that can be moved from one machine to another.

-In order to development workflow projects use the *rpp* tool.
-It helps you to
+The *rpp* tool helps you to

 - create a first project directory,
 - find suitable DICOM files on your disc,
 - trigger a processing task, and
 - build and test a containerized workflow package.